 APS general election

-The 2026 APS vice president will serve as APS president in 2028.
-The vice president is an officer of the Society and a member of the APS Board of Directors, which is responsible for the overall governance, affairs, and financial well-being of APS.
+The 2027 APS Vice President will serve as APS President in 2029.
+The Vice President is an Officer of the Society and a member of the APS Board of Directors, which is responsible for the overall governance, affairs, and financial well-being of APS.

-While most councilors are elected by an individual APS unit, general councilors are elected by the full APS membership.
-They represent the membership-at-large, ensuring that a broad range of perspectives is reflected on the Council of Representatives.
+Most Councilors are elected by an APS unit, but General Councilors are elected by the entire APS membership.
+They represent the membership-at-large and ensure diversity or specialized expertise on the Council of Representatives.

 APS wishes to acknowledge all of this year’s candidates for their willingness to volunteer time and help guide the Society’s best interests.